MikeMcLernon/SatCom-Workshop-/README.md

 # Full Repository Name
-EXPO-2023-SatCom_Workshop
+SatCom-Workshop

-This repo contains the files required to run the 2023 MATLAB&reg; EXPO hands-on
+This repo contains the files required to run the hands-on, MATLAB-based
 SatCom workshop.
 The "Work Scripts" files require code additions in order to
 run.
 The "Solution Scripts" files have the required code additions, and run
 to completion.